RPSGT Handbook

 Exam Items

-Be sure to read the BRPT blog: The RPSGT Exam – Troubleshooting Tricky Areas, authored by the BRPT EDC Chair and director for additional tips and advice.
+Be sure to read the BRPT blog, The RPSGT Exam – Troubleshooting Tricky Areas, for additional tips and advice.

 Sample Questions

 The following sample questions demonstrate the format of exam items.
 Their content and degree of difficulty do not necessarily reflect the items on the current exam.
-The correct answers are shown in the Answer Key on page xx.
+The correct answers are shown in the Answer Key.

 a.
 3.5